nitrodragon/ThunderingSky/README.md

 Thundering Sky is an in-development 8-bit Japanese-Style Role Playing Game reminiscent of NES JRPG games such as Final Fantasy, Dragon Warrior, and Secret of Mana.

-The game is currently in its alpha phase, although we're making hecka good progress as of our second week.
+The game is currently on hold, as we've learned that two weeks of LWJGL knowledge doesn't quite add up to a full '80s-style JRPG.

 © 2017 nitrodragon, EthanBar22, SirNectarine, YoshiMelon24